Welcome to SCC's Promise Scholarship!

-Please fill out this Pledge application, as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship.
-The priority deadline for completion of eligibility requirements is May 29, 2020.
+Please fill out this Pledge application below as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship:

 ELIGIBILITY & REQUIREMENTS

-AS A FIRST-TIME COLLEGE STUDENT, YOU MUST MEET THESE ELIGIBILITY REQUIREMENTS FOR THE SANTIAGO CANYON COLLEGE PROMISE SCHOLARSHIP BY THE PRIORITY DEADLINE OF MAY 29, 2020:
+AS A FIRST-TIME COLLEGE STUDENT, YOU MUST MEET THESE ELIGIBILITY REQUIREMENTS FOR THE SANTIAGO CANYON COLLEGE PROMISE SCHOLARSHIP BY THE NEXT PRIORITY DEADLINE: TBD

 - Complete and submit a FAFSA or California Dream Act application by the priority deadline: March 2nd.
-Students who fill out the FAFSA or California Dream Act application and complete the intake process with the Financial Aid Department by the priority deadline of May 29, 2020, will receive priority to receive the Promise Scholarship.
+Students who fill out the FAFSA or California Dream Act application and complete the intake process with the Financial Aid Department by the priority deadline will receive priority to receive the Promise Scholarship.
 All Promise Scholarships will be awarded on a first-come, first-served basis until funds are depleted.

-- Remain continuously enrolled in 12 units or more per semester (Fall 2020/Spring 2021 & Fall 2021/Spring 2022).
-Students with verified disabilities impacting their ability to maintain 12 units may still qualify, pending approval from the Disabled Students Programs and Services (DSPS) Administrator.
+- Remain continuously enrolled in 12 units or more per semester (Fall 2023/Spring 2024 & Fall 2024/Spring 2025).
+Students with verified disabilities impacting their ability to maintain 12 units still qualify.
+Eligibility for students registered with Disabled Students Programs and Services (DSPS) is

-- Earn a 2.0 cumulative grade point average (GPA) and complete 12 units each semester to receive a reimbursement and remain eligible for the subsequent semester.
-Reimbursements will be credited upon the conclusion of each term.
+- Earn a 2.0-grade point average (GPA) each semester and complete 12 units each semester to receive a reimbursement and remain eligible for the subsequent semester.
+Reimbursements will be credited each term.

 Tuition reimbursements will be credited each term.
 Students that do not qualify for financial aid through the FAFSA or CA DREAM Act are eligible for the $1,400 Promise Scholarship.
-Program requirements will be verified (i.e. 2.0 GPA and completion of 12 units) before students can be awarded $700 each semester.
-Please note a substandard grade of "F" will not be considered toward 12 unit completion.
+Program requirements will be verified (i.e., 2.0 GPA and completion of 12 units) before students can be awarded $700 each semester.
+Please note a substandard grade of "F" will not be considered toward 12-unit completion.

 - Recipient students will register with BankMobile (our third-party servicer) to receive tuition reimbursements.
-Please visit the Financial Aid Department in Building E, Room 104 if you have any questions regarding BankMobile.
+Please visit the Financial Aid Department in Building E, Room 104, if you have any questions regarding BankMobile.

 FREQUENTLY ASKED QUESTIONS

-The SCC Promise Scholarship provides 2020 high school graduates with one of two scholarships for all first-time, full-time students for two academic years (Fall 2020/Spring 2021 & Fall 2021/Spring 2022 semesters).
+The SCC Promise Scholarship provides one of two scholarships for all first-time, full-time students for two academic years (Fall 2023/Spring 2024 & Fall 2024/Spring 2025 semesters).
 Voted #3 Best Community College in CA and ranked #13 in the U.S., SCC is committed to your success and will work with you to ensure completion and provide a high-quality education.

 The Promise Scholarship is available to all first-time students, regardless of family income.
-Students that completed college courses while still in high school through Dual Enrollment are also eligible.
+In addition, students that completed college courses while still in high school through Dual Enrollment are also eligible.
 Students must also be California residents or AB540 eligible.

-Yes, everyone must complete and submit a FAFSA or California Dream Act application to qualify for the Promise Scholarship.
-Since this scholarship is not based on family income, you can still qualify for free tuition even if you are not eligible to receive any other types of financial aid assistance.
-We will provide priority for those students that complete the FAFSA or California Dream Act application by May 29, 2020.
+Everyone must complete and submit a FAFSA or the California Dream Act application to qualify for the Promise Scholarship.
+Since this scholarship is not based on family income, you can still qualify for free tuition even if you are not eligible to receive any other financial aid assistance.
+We will provide priority for those students that complete the FAFSA or California Dream Act application by March 2nd, 2023.

-Yes, you need to fill out the Pledge application, as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship.
-Click here to fill out the Pledge Application
+Yes, you need to fill out the Pledge application as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship.

 In addition to free tuition for two years, SCC will provide you with the support and guidance needed to reach your educational and career goals.
-You will receive continuous academic and support services such as student success workshops, academic coaching, personalized comprehensive student education plans, one-on-one counseling, tutoring, career exploration, and transfer advisement to 4-year universities.
-Assistance is also available throughout the enrollment process should you need help with your application, financial aid, or any other resources and services on campus.
+You will receive continuous academic and support services such as student success workshops, academic coaching, personalized, comprehensive student education plans, one-on-one counseling, tutoring, career exploration, and transfer advisement to 4-year universities.
+Assistance is also available throughout the enrollment process if you need help with your application, financial aid, or other resources and services on campus.

 PROCESS AND TIMELINE

-All interested students must complete the Pledge Application.
-Click here to fill out the Pledge Application Please contact the First Year Support Center at (714) 628-5085 for assistance.
+All interested students must complete the Promise Scholarship Pledge Application.
+Don't hesitate to contact the First Year Support Center at (714) 628-5085 for assistance.

-By mid-July 2020, SCC will verify that you have met the eligibility requirements and will send you an email regarding your status by late July or early August.
+SCC will verify that you have met the eligibility requirements and send you an email regarding your status by late July or early August.

-3. I just registered for my courses, do I have to pay the bill?
+- I just registered for my courses.
+Do I have to pay the bill?

 Yes, you must pay your tuition bill in full.
-If it is determined that you are eligible to receive the SCC Promise Scholarship, your tuition will be refunded and your full scholarship funds will be credited to you at the completion of the current semester pending program requirements have been met.
+However, if it is determined that you are eligible to receive the SCC Promise Scholarship, your tuition will be refunded, and your full scholarship funds will be credited to you by late September or mid-October pending program requirements have been met.

-4. I did not pay my tuition bill and I see there is a deadline to pay for classes or they will be dropped.
+- I did not pay my tuition bill, and I see there is a deadline to pay for classes, or they will be dropped.
 Do I need to pay my bill by that date so my classes won't be dropped for non-payment?

 Yes, you must pay your tuition bill by the deadline to avoid being dropped due to non-payment.

 If you have any questions, let us help!
-Please contact the First Year Support Center on the 3rd floor of the E building, Room E-303 for more information.
+Don't hesitate to contact the First Year Support Center on the 3rd floor of the E building, Room E-303, for more information.
 You can also call (714) 628-5085 or email email@example.com.